Serco: Housing

 During August 2018, it was disclosed that Serco had been planning to evict asylum seekers in Glasgow before their appeal procedure was completed; the legality of such actions under Scottish law was questioned by lawyers.
 Serco confirmed that it was serving a notice of eviction on many tenants, causing alarm and lawyers challenged one asylum seeker's eviction at the Scottish Court of Session.
 Councillor Jennifer Layden, equalities and human rights convener for Glasgow, said, "The lock change announcement by the Home Office and Serco has caused widespread fear and alarm among asylum seekers in Glasgow.
-There is confusion and panic among the community – some of whom have limited English and who may not be affected by Serco’s announcement.
+There is confusion and panic among the community – some of whom have limited English and who may not be affected by Serco's announcement.
 Both Serco and the Home Office have a responsibility to put this vulnerable group at ease".
 Two asylum seekers started a hunger strike.

 In January 2019, it was reported that Serco had lost the contract to provide housing to asylum seekers in Glasgow.
 That same year, a Freedom of Information request by the Scottish Refugee Council showed that Serco had been charged nearly £3 million by the Home Office for repeatedly breaching its contract to house asylum seekers in Glasgow and Northern Ireland.

+In 2026, a cleaner working for Serco was charged with misconduct in public office after releasing the addresses where asylum seekers were residing in Thetford, which preceded several days of mob violence in the town.